 On May 1, 2012, the FDA approved taliglucerase alfa for injection, which is being marketed under the brand name ELELYSOTM, as an enzyme replacement therapy (ERT) for the long-term treatment of adult patients with a confirmed diagnosis of type 1 Gaucher disease.
+The Israeli Ministry of Health, or the Israeli MOH, approved taliglucerase alfa in September 2012.
 Taliglucerase alfa, our first approved drug product, is a proprietary, recombinant form of glucocerebrosidase (GCD) that we developed using ProCellEx.
-Taliglucerase alfa is the first FDA-approved plant cell-based recombinant therapeutic protein.
+Taliglucerase alfa is the first plant cell-based recombinant therapeutic protein to be approved by each of the FDA and the Israeli MOH.
 Gaucher disease is a rare and serious lysosomal storage disorder with severe and debilitating symptoms.
 Gaucher patients suffer from mutations in or deficiencies of GCD, an enzyme that is naturally found in human cells.

 Since May 2012, taliglucerase alfa has been marketed in the United States by Pfizer, our commercialization partner, as provided in the exclusive license and supply agreement by and between Protalix Ltd., our wholly-owned subsidiary, and Pfizer, which we refer to as the Pfizer Agreement.
-We granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa under the Pfizer Agreement but retained those rights in Israel.
+We granted Pfizer an exclusive, worldwide license to develop and commercialize taliglucerase alfa under the Pfizer Agreement, but retained those rights in Israel.
 We have agreed to a specific allocation between Protalix Ltd. and Pfizer of the responsibilities for the continued development efforts for taliglucerase alfa outside of Israel.
 To date, we have received an upfront payment of \$60.0 million in connection with the execution of the Pfizer Agreement and shortly thereafter an additional \$5.0 million payment in connection with a clinical development-related milestone.
-We also received a \$25.0 million milestone payment from Pfizer in connection with the FDA's approval of taliglucerase alfa in the United States, and we are eligible to receive potential milestone payments equal to \$25.0 million, in the aggregate, for matters relating to the successful achievement of regulatory approval of taliglucerase alfa in the European Union.
+We also received a \$25.0 million milestone payment from Pfizer in connection with the FDA's approval of taliglucerase alfa in the United States.
 The agreement provides that we share with Pfizer the future net profits or loss for the development and commercialization of taliglucerase alfa worldwide (except in Israel) on a 40% and 60% basis, respectively.
-In calculating the net profits under the agreement, there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold.
+In calculating the net profits under the agreement, there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold

-We are cooperating with Pfizer to obtain marketing approval for taligulcerase alfa in additional countries and jurisdictions.
-Currently, marketing authorization applications have been filed with each of the EMA for the European Union, the Israeli MOH, ANVISA, the Australian TGA and in other territories.
-In June 2012, the EMA's Committee for Medicinal Products for Human Use (CHMP) adopted an opinion recommending against the marketing authorization of taliglucerase alfa in the European Union.
-While the CHMP gave a positive risk-benefit assessment for taliglucerase alfa, its recommendation was based solely on the orphan market exclusivity granted to VPRIV®, Shire plc's, or Shire's Gaucher disease treatment.
+We are cooperating with Pfizer to obtain marketing approval for taliglucerase alfa in additional countries and jurisdictions.
+Currently, marketing authorization applications have been filed with the National Sanitary Vigilance Agency, or ANVISA, an agency of the Brazilian Ministry of Health, as well as in other countries.
+In November 2012, we announced that the European Commission issued a Commission Decision refusing the marketing authorization for taliglucerase alfa in the European Union.
+This decision is an endorsement of the European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) June 2012 opinion recommending against the marketing authorization of taliglucerase alfa.
+While the CHMP gave a positive risk-benefit assessment for taliglucerase alfa, its recommendation was based solely on the orphan market exclusivity granted to VPRIV®, Shire plc's, or Shire's, Gaucher disease treatment.
 It was not based on the safety and efficacy profile of taliglucerase alfa.
-We and Pfizer are working together, along with other interested parties, to determine the next steps regarding the CHMP opinion.